 ↓ 05 – X Lossless Decoder | macOS

 X Lossless Decoder (XLD) is a tool for OS X that is able to decode/convert/play various ‘lossless’ audio files.
 The supported audio files can be split into some tracks with cue sheet when decoding.
 XLD supports the following formats (Ogg) FLAC (.flac/.ogg), Monkey’s Audio (.ape), Wavpack (.wv), TTA (.tta), Apple Lossless (.m4a) [10.4 and later], TAK (.tak) [Requires Wine], Shorten (.shn) [SHN v3 only] and AIFF, WAV, etc.

 Other formats supported by Libsndfile are also decodable.
-XLD uses not decoder frontend but library to decode, so no intermediate files are generated.
+XLD uses not a decoder frontend but library to decode, so no intermediate files are generated.
 All of the supported formats can be directly split with the cue sheet.
-XLD also supports so-called ’embedded’ or ‘internal’ cue sheet.
+XLD also supports so-called ’embedded’ or ‘internal’ cue sheets.

 ↓ 06 – Clementine | Windows | Linux

 Clementine is a multiplatform music player.
 It is inspired by Amarok 1.4, focusing on a fast and easy-to-use interface for searching and playing your music.

 - Transcode music into MP3, Ogg Vorbis, Ogg Speex, FLAC or AAC

 - Edit tags on MP3 and OGG files, organise your music

 - Download missing album cover art from Last.fm